Frank Chen

 From an artistic standpoint, everything you do in jiujitsu should be an expression of you.
 I draw this relation from my old bboying days.
 If you blurred the faces of noteworthy dancers and jiujitsu athletes, you can still tell who is who purely based on how they move, the moves they use, and the tempo they take.
 That is the expression of essence.
 So, play your game because no one else is going to be better than you at it.
 This advice transcends the mat.
 Do your own thing and don't worry about everyone else.

-At some point in your journey, you encounter the ethos of "each one teach one", a concept that I've experienced in my bboying days.
+At some point in your journey, you will encounter the ethos of "each one teach one", another concept that I've experienced in my bboying days.
 To me, "each one teach one" is about the cycle of responsible mentorship.
 Someone took the time and patience to bring you from a naive white belt to a limb-controlling, strangle-inducing monster.
 It is only right that when you are ready, you pass the knowledge along so new grapplers can embark on their own journey.
 This is how we level up the sport together.

 training and learning